Pollution

 FY2030: 20% improvement in hazardous chemical substance emissions per sales unit (compared with FY2018)

 We are working to reduce hazardous chemical substance emissions through ongoing efforts to prevent leaks and transition to processes that create fewer emissions.
-In FY2023, due to those efforts in the carbon fibers and resin and plastic processing businesses, our hazardous chemical substance emissions decreased by 17% compared with the previous fiscal year, reaching 656 tons.
-This represents a 37% improvement in emissions per sales unit compared with FY2018.
+In FY2024, due to those efforts in the carbon fibers and resin and plastic processing businesses, our hazardous chemical substance emissions were 435 tons

 Trends in hazardous chemical substance emissions and emissions per sales unit